-- The majority of files received from Police were within two offence classifications: 31.8% related to ‘motoring offences’ (12,767) and 28.2% related to ‘violence against the person’ offences (11,321).
-The only offence classification to have an increase on 2019/20 was motoring offences with a rise of 0.1% and theft saw the biggest decrease with a fall of 20.8% on the previous year.
+- The majority of files received from Police were within two offence classifications: 31% related to ‘violence against the person’ (12,236) and 29% related to ‘motoring offences’ (11,494).
+The classification ‘burglary’ saw the biggest relative decrease with a fall of 19% on the previous year.

-- In addition to the files received from the PSNI, 484 files were submitted to PPS by government departments and agencies.
-Of these, 52.7% were received from the Driver and Vehicle Agency and 14.0% from the Department for Communities.
+- In addition to the files received from the PSNI, 565 files were submitted to PPS by government departments and agencies.
+Of these, 56% were received from the Driver and Vehicle Agency and 17% from the Office of the Police Ombudsman for Northern Ireland.

-- Median calendar days required for the issue of an indictable prosecution decision (prosecution in the Crown Court) increased during the current period to 208 days, up from 148 days during 2019/20.
-Summary prosecutions decisions (prosecution in the Magistrates’ or Youth Court) required a median of 4 days, which is the same as in the previous financial year.
+- Median calendar days required for the issue of an indictable prosecution decision (prosecution in the Crown Court) was 209 days, similar to 2020/21 (208 days).
+Summary prosecution decisions (prosecution in the Magistrates’ or Youth Court) required a median of 4 days, which is the same as in the previous financial year.

-Commenting on the publication of the statistical bulletin, the Director of Public Prosecutions, Stephen Herron, said: “The figures contained in this report help us assess our performance in the time period covering the first 12 months of the global pandemic in what was a most disruptive and at times unsettling year for victims and witnesses, the PPS and the wider criminal justice system as it coped with the inevitable backlogs that have built up.
+Commenting on the publication of the statistical bulletin, the Director of Public Prosecutions, Stephen Herron, said: “The figures contained in this report cover the second year of the Covid pandemic.
+Although we saw restrictions ease during this time, with court sittings increasing to full capacity, it continued to be a challenging time for victims and witnesses, the PPS and the wider criminal justice system as it coped with the inevitable backlogs that have built up.

-“However, I am pleased to note continued robust court outcomes, with high conviction rates maintained in both the Magistrates’ and Youth Courts, and in indictable cases before the Crown Court.
+“Court outcomes continued to be strong, with only very slight reductions in the high conviction rates in both the Magistrates’ and Youth Courts, and in indictable cases before the Crown Court.